nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Find `Alex David`, `Alex Yeoh` and `David Li`.
   * `find n/alex & david`
     <br><br>
-* Find all persons whose address contains `geylang`.
+* Find all clients whose address contains `geylang`.
   * `find a/geylang` - returns `Alex Yeoh` whose address is `Blk 30 Geylang Street 29, #06-40`
     <br><br>
-* Find the email and phone number of all persons whose names contain `alex` and `david` using the `&` delimiter, and only display their email and phone number.
+* Find the email and phone number of all clients whose names contain `alex` and `david` using the `&` symbol, and only display their email and phone number.
   * `find n/alex & david -e -p`

     ![find_alex_&_david_with_filter](images/find-alex-&-david-with-filter-annotate.png)